francesco-saponaro/ramen-locator/README.md

 # Credits
 ## Code
+### HTML
+* The pattern "regex" on both the mailing list and modals email input was taken from [Geek for geeks](https://www.geeksforgeeks.org/html-dom-input-email-pattern-property/)
 ### JavaScript
 * The Maps JavaScript code was researched through The Google Maps and Places API pages and various Youtube instructional videos
 * The "selectItem" function in the script.js file was taken from [Traversy Media](https://www.traversymedia.com/)